• Home

 Township Information

-Township Meetings 2nd Wednesday of each month at 6:30 pm unless otherwise noted.
-Workship meetings are the 1st Wednesday of the month at 6:00 pm.
+Township Meetings 2nd Wednesday of each month at 6:00 pm unless otherwise noted.
+Workshop meetings are the 1st Wednesday of the month at 6:00 pm.

-Burning days are Tuesday, Thursday and Saturday from 7:00am to 11:00am and Tuesday evening from 7:00pm to 10:00pm.
+Burning days are Tuesday, Wednesday, and Thursday from 6pm to 9pm and Saturday from 8:00am to 5:00pm.
 If burning outside a barrel, a permit is required and can be obtained at the Township Building.

 Township Supervisors